 At the camp the kids participate in all sorts of activities: mudslides, raft and bridge building, abseiling, confidence courses, kayaking, air rifles, archery, high swings and team building exercises.
 Many will step, for the first time, outside their comfort zones.
 It is extremely inspiring to watch a teen who, just weeks before, had a feeding tube removed, stepping up and jumping off a platform in mid-air to attempt a high swing, not just once, but three times!

-Since our camp in 2022 has now been postponed due to Covid, our next camp will be held in January 2023 at Living Springs in Christchurch, and we are in dire need of funding.
+Our next camp will be held in January 2020 at El Rancho on the Kapiti Coast and we are in dire need of funding.
 While we have a team of 30+ volunteers and professional staff, many of whom have IBD themselves, the camp is only made possible through the generous support of our sponsors.

 Our mission is to make lives more liveable for everyone in NZ affected by IBD.
 We offer information channels, education and support networks.
 We seek to enhance their capability to live in a hope-filled environment which will contribute to their happiness.

-Funds will contribute to campers and volunteers attendance at Camp Purple Live.
+Funds will contribute to camper’s attendance at Camp Purple Live.

 Zoe had a blast, thank you so much for your very kind donation and I hope to see Zoe again next year.

 Thank you so much Jackie for your kind donation.
 I am sure Zoe and the other campers will have a blast.
 We have an exciting week planned ahead.

 Thanks so much Tania.
 Please pass on our thanks to your clients too.
 We are happy to hear Zoe is excited, we all are too.
 We are all looking forward to meeting her.
 Happy New Year!

 Thank you so much for your very kind donation.
 I am sure Zoe will have a fabulous time at camp.
 Have a very Merry Christmas.